solid/solidproject.org/pages/home.md

               <hr/>
               <p class="content is-size-5">
-                Anyone or anything that accesses data in a Solid pod uses a unique ID, authenticated by a decentralized OpenID Connect protocol.
+                Anyone or anything that accesses data in a Solid pod uses a unique ID, authenticated by a decentralized extension of the OpenID Connect protocol.
 Solid's access control system uses these IDs to determine whether a person or application has access to a resource in a pod.